CalderaWP/Caldera-Forms/readme.txt

 This is only the first version and much more is coming.

+For issues and updates - Caldera Forms is on [GitHub](https://github.com/Desertsnowman/Caldera-Forms)

 == Installation ==

 Upload the caldera-forms folder to /wp-content/plugins/